Socialist Republic of Macedonia: History

 People with various degrees of allegedly being pro-Bulgarian orientation (in the most cases they were pro-Independence and anti-Yugoslav patriotic Macedonians) were purged from their positions, then isolated, arrested and imprisoned on fabricated charges.
 In many cases they were executed en masse, such as during the Bloody Christmas of 1945.
 The number of victims remains unclear, Bulgarian academic sources claim 1,200 people were allegedly killed.
-Revisionist historian Zoran Todorovski estimated the number of victims during the era as 50,000, including those killed, imprisoned, deported, subject to forced labor, torture, etc.
+Revisionist historian Zoran Todorovski estimated the number of victims during the era as 50,000, including those killed, imprisoned, deported, subject to forced labor, torture, etc. However, these figures have been questioned by some Bulgarian researchers, also noting that the assertion that these individuals were persecuted and killed solely on account of their Bulgarian national consciousness is deceptive.

 The national Macedonian language was codified in 1945 and the first publishing house "Prosvetno Delo" was established on 16 April 1945.
 The state was formed on the territory of Vardar Banovina, a part of the wider geographical region of Macedonia, which was divided between several countries.
 Some Macedonian politicians from the Republic advocated the idea of a United Macedonia, which would include Aegean Macedonia and Pirin Macedonia.
 The idea was somewhat supported by the federal Yugoslav authorities on some occasions, or repressed, depending on the regional and international political situation.

+The establishment of the Macedonian republic inspired strong loyalty to the Yugoslav federation among the Macedonians.
 Some people were against the federation and demanded greater independence from the federal authorities, leading to their persecution.
 One of the notable victims of these purges was the first president, Metodija Andonov-Čento.
 To wipe out the remnants of Bulgarophile sentiments, the Yugoslavian communists started a process of Macedonization and nation-building.